tropper26/Autonomous-Driving-Simulation-Environment/README.rst

 3. `AI Testing Simulator <https://github.com/jodi106/AI_Testing_Simulator/>`__ - The previous international collaboration which this project is based on

-How to set up
+Setup
 =============

-How to set up the Autonomous-Driving-Simulator-Environment (ADSE) on Windows
+How to set up the Traffic Network Builder on Windows
 ---------------------------------------------------------------------------

-1. Download the ADSE.zip file from the latest release notes on GitHub: `Releases <https://github.com/tropper26/Autonomous-Driving-Simulation-Environment/releases>`_
+1. Download the zip file from the latest release notes on GitHub: `Releases <https://github.com/tropper26/Autonomous-Driving-Simulation-Environment/releases>`_
-2. Extract the downloaded ADSE.zip file to your desired location
+2. Extract the downloaded zip file to your desired location
 3. To start the application, open the Unity Map Editor.exe file.
 Accept any pop-ups that appear during installation

 How to set up Carla 0.9.13 on Windows